 A common practice following completion of the flushing procedure and subsequent shutdown is to pour 1 to 2 quarts of solvent into the fill line.
 This softens or dissolves the residual asphalt in the pump.
 Allow these solvents to remain in the system until the next use.

-If unit has electric washdown option, open flush valve and turn on electric pump for 2 minutes.
+If unit has electric washdown option, open flush valve for 2 minutes.
 This will pump 2 quarts of diesel fuel on top of the asphalt pump.